joselrnz/terraform-cloud-modules-iac/PLAYBOOK.md

 ## Introduction

-This playbook serves as a comprehensive guide for working with the `terraform-cloud-modules-iac` repository and its integration with the main `cicd` repository.
-It provides detailed instructions, best practices, and workflows for developing, testing, and using the reusable Terraform modules.
+This playbook serves as a comprehensive guide for working with the `terraform-cloud-modules-iac` repository.
+It provides detailed instructions, best practices, and workflows for developing, testing, and using the reusable Terraform modules across different teams and projects.

 In our infrastructure setup, we use a specific approach where:

-1. The `terraform-cloud-modules-iac` repository contains all the reusable Terraform modules
+1. The `terraform-cloud-modules-iac` repository serves as a central library containing all reusable Terraform modules
-2. These modules are copied to the `modules` directory in the main `cicd` repository
+2. Each team or project has its own infrastructure repository (e.g., `core-infrastructure`, `app-infrastructure`, etc.)
+3. Teams copy the modules they need from `terraform-cloud-modules-iac` to their own repository's `modules` directory
-3. Terraform configurations in `core-infrastructure/azure/scripts` reference these local modules using relative paths (`../../modules/<Service>`)
+4. Terraform configurations in each team's repository reference these local modules using relative paths (`../../modules/<Service>`)

-This approach simplifies dependency management and CI/CD integration while maintaining the benefits of modular infrastructure code.
+This approach provides several benefits:
+- **Standardization**: All teams use the same well-tested modules
+- **Autonomy**: Teams can work independently without affecting others
+- **Simplified Dependency Management**: No need to manage Git references or versioning in the Terraform code
+- **Controlled Updates**: Teams can update modules on their own schedule

 ## Table of Contents